being-iitian-website/lap-two/REVISION_POSTMAN_GUIDE.md

 2. Get analytics → Should show separate counts for each unit
 3. Create revisions with same subject and same unit
 4. Get analytics → Should aggregate counts correctly

+### Scenario 5: Update Revision Status
+1. Create a revision with `status: "pending"`
+2. Update status to `"completed"` → Should succeed
+3. Get revisions by date → Should show `status: "completed"`
+4. Get analytics → Should show in `completed` count
+5. Try to update a `missed` revision to `"completed"` → Should fail with `400` (missed revisions are locked)
+6. Try to update an already `completed` revision again → Should fail with `400` (only pending → completed is allowed)

+### Scenario 6: Auto-Mark Missed Revisions
+1. Create revision with past date (e.g., 7 days ago) and `status: "pending"`
+2. Get revisions by any date → Status automatically updated to `"missed"`
+3. Get analytics → Should show in `missed` count
+4. Get history → Should show in `missed` count
+5. Try to manually update this `missed` revision to `"completed"` → Should fail with `400` (missed revisions are locked)
+6. Create another revision, mark it as `"completed"` using the status API → It should stay `"completed"` and never auto-change to `"missed"`

 ---